 # Post hoc power 0.4751

 Based on the Point Estimates the most promising formulation is candidate \(\small{A}\).
 Based on post hoc power we would come to the same conclusion.
-However, this is not always the case.
+However, this is not necessarily always the case.
 Run the script with the argument setseed = FALSE for other simulations (up to five treatments in Williams’ designs and Latin Squares are supported).

 A bit provocative: Say, we have three studies with exactly the same post hoc power.